Aguada, Puerto Rico: History

-In 1737, Philip V, King of Spain, declared that all mail en route to Venezuela and other South American countries from Puerto Rico should exit from Aguada's ports, leading to the area's economic growth.
+In 1737, Philip V, King of Spain, declared that all mail en route to Venezuela and other South American ports from Puerto Rico should depart from the port of Aguada, leading to the rapid economic growth in the town.
 Also, an increase in population has been attributed to possible desertions from foreign merchant ships.
+With the population growth in northwestern Puerto Rico, Aguada also lost territory with the foundation and independence of former constituents such as San Sebastián (1752), Rincón (1771) and Aguadilla (1780).
+Captain General of Cuba Fernando Miyares visited Aguada in 1775 and described it as having 180 houses, and barracks with two infantry companies and a cavalry company.
+Fray Íñigo Abbad y Lasierra also visited in the 1770s, further describing its large town square, derelict church, and the sugar and rice crops amongst the swampy geography of the area.
+The sugarcane industry grew drastically in Puerto Rico during the second half of the 19th century, and in Aguada, most of the rice crops were removed to make way for the sugarcane plantations.
+Central Coloso was founded during this time by a local businessman with the name Vadí and a German Puerto Rican entrepreneur named H. Kuster.
+Together they ran the sugarcane mill until 1897, when they sold it to merchant José Amill Massó who redeveloped it into a modern refinery that continue to operate throughout the 20th century.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted its first census of Puerto Rico finding that the population of Aguada was 10,581.

-In the early years of the 20th century, two disasters affected the town of Aguada.
+In the early years of the 20th century, two disasters affected Aguada.
 First, a huge fire in 1912 destroyed most of the town buildings, including the old city hall, which contained all the city archives.
 On October 11, 1918, at 10:14:42 local time an earthquake known as the San Fermín earthquake destroyed the church and other structures.
-At Rio Culebrinas, 1000 kg blocks of limestone from the wrecked Columbus monument were carried inland to distances of 46–76 m by waves 4.0 m high.
+At Culebrinas River, 1000 kg blocks of limestone from the wrecked Columbus monument were carried inland to distances of 46–76 m by waves 4.0 m high.

 Hurricane María on September 20, 2017, triggered numerous landslides in Aguada, with its strong winds and heavy rain.
 Infrastructure and an estimated 8,000 homes in Aguada were damaged or destroyed.
 Two police officers died when they were caught in the flooded Culebrinas River.

 On July 16, 2023 a tornado touched down in Aguada, producing EF1 damage which included tearing a roof from a house and damage to power lines.
 The city is notorious for stormy weather.